ioBroker/ioBroker.serial-gps/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## Getting Started
+Insert USB or serial GPS receiver into your ioBroker host system.
+Make sure the device is recognized by the operating system and note the assigned serial port (e.g. COM3 on Windows or /dev/ttyUSB0 on Linux).
+Go to the adapter configuration page and select the serial port and other parameters if necessary (default baud rate is usually 4800 or 9600).
+Save and start the adapter.
+After a while, GPS data should appear in the adapter's data points.

+## Tested devices
+Normally, all devices that deliver NMEA data via serial or USB should work.
+Here are some devices that have been tested:
+- GlobalSat BU-353N5 USB-GNSS-Receiver
+- VK-162 G-Mouse USB GPS
+- G72 G-Mouse USB

 <!--
 	Placeholder for the next version (at the beginning of the line):